 Pikene på Broen is a collective of curators and producers based in the northeastern Norwegian town of Kirkenes.
 Located 15km from the Russian border and 50km from the Finnish border the town of Kirkenes is ideally placed for cross-border cooperation and cultural exchange in the Arctic.
 Pikene på Broen was established in 1996 and has spent the past 20 years realising large and small scale cultural projects – they call these ‘border-crossing exercises’ which provide new perspectives on the north while initiating discussions on themes relevant to the Barents Region.

 Terminal B is the new Barents hub for genre and border crossing art projects.
-A place where both establishing and experienced artists can share their interests in the High North with art connoisseurs, an engaged local public as well as visitors and tourists to the Arctic.
-It is a point of departure for exploration of the Barents borderland in transition – and for discovery of alternative solutions to existing conventions.
-It is a gateway into and out from the Barents region – showcasing exceptional homegrown productions.
+A place where professional artists can share their interests in the High North with art connoisseurs, an engaged local public as well as visitors and tourists to the Arctic.
+It is a point of departure for an exploration of the Barents borderland in transition and for the discovery of alternative solutions to existing conventions.
+Terminal B is a gateway into and out from the Barents region, showcasing exceptional home-grown productions.

 Barents Spektakel is Norway’s most border-crossing festival!

 The festival is a cultural-political cocktail with contemporary art and music, theatre and performance, literature and architecture and seminars and debates as its ingredients – all spiced with current issues related to the Barents Region and the High North in general.
 The festival first started in 2004 and in February 2018 will transform Kirkenes into a Barents Metropolis for the 14th time.